eventflow/Documentation/Documentation/Commands.rst

 2. The user fills in the "change password form"
 3. As user is impatient, or by accident, the user submits the for twice
 4. The first web request completes and the password is changed.
-However, as the browser is waiting on the first web request, this result is ignored
+However, as the browser is waiting on the second web request, this result is ignored
 5. The second web request throws a domain error as the "old password" doesn't match as the current password has already been changed